-- 2. If ε , δ are both close to $\frac{1}{2}$ then we expect the problem to be hard, and hence the conjecture to be true.
-Indeed, O'Donnell & Wright [OW12] showed that if $\varepsilon = \frac{1}{2}$ and $\frac{3}{8} < \delta < \frac{1}{2}$ then the problem is hard.
-Khot et al. [KMS18] (building on the work of Dinur et al. [DKK+18a, DKK+18b] and Khot et al. [KMS17]) showed that if $\varepsilon = \frac{1}{2}$ and $0 < \delta < \frac{1}{2}$ then the problem is hard.
-Even though this is not the full Unique Games Conjecture, the result already yielded some lower bounds on approximation.
-See Barak's [Bar18] blog post on these results for a good overview.
-Are these real indications that Unique Games Conjecture is true?
-As usual, not clear.
-However, the lower bounds gotten from the results show that Unique Games Conjecture is worth studying. - 3.
-There is a Semi Definite Programming approach to solving The Unique Games Problem.
-Khot & Vishnoi have shown, by integrality gap methods, that this approach will not get Unique Games Conjecture in polynomial time.
+- 1. There is a Semi Definite Programming approach to solving The Unique Games Problem.
+Khot & Vishnoi have shown, by integrality gap methods, that this approach will not get the The Unique Game Problem in polynomial time.
 Yeah.
 But is there some other algorithmic paradigm that has not been ruled out?
 There is!
 Lasserre [Las01a, Las01b] devised a way to iterate Semi Definite Programming programs to obtain better approximations (also see Rothvob's notes [Rot13b] and the paper of Karlin et al. [KMN11]).
 Khot et al. [KPS10] have shown results that indicate (though do not prove) that Lasserre's approach with a constant number of rounds cannot solve The Unique Games Problem.
-This still leaves open the possibility of non-constant number of rounds.
-What makes the Lasserre method so hopeful (or non-hopeful if you think UGC is true) is that it has not been ruled out by integrality gaps or other paradigms.

-- 4. Arora et al. [ABS15] have a subexponential algorithm for the problem.
-This tends to indicate that UNIQUE GAMES CONJECTURE is false.
-However, we note that there are some NP-complete problems with subexponential time algorithms, though they are contrived and involve padding the input. - 5.
+This still leaves open the possibility of a non-constant number of rounds.
+What makes the Lasserre method so hopeful (or non-hopeful if you think UGC is true) is that it has not been ruled out by integrality gaps or other paradigms. - 2.
+Arora et al. [ABS15] have a subexponential algorithm for the problem.
+This tends to indicate that unique games conjecture is false.
+However, we note that there are some NP-complete problems with subexponential time algorithms, though they are contrived and involve padding the input. - 3.
 Braverman et al. [BKM21] have devised The Rich 2-to-1 Game Conjecture and showed that it is equivalent to the Unique Game Conjecture.
-The Rich 2-to-1 Game Conjecture looks easier and may be easier to prove. - 6.
+The Rich 2-to-1 Game Conjecture may be easier to prove. - 4.
 (This is what we consider the most compelling reason.)
 UGC has great explanatory power.
 Take Vertex Cover as an example.
 It seemed like it was very hard to get a (2ε) OPT approximation for Vertex Cover.
 And the community believed that it was impossible.
 But we couldn't prove it.
-AH- but with Unique Games Conjecture we can!
+AH- but with unique games conjecture we can!
 Vertex Cover is not an isolated example.
-The table in Section 11.4 give many cases where we get either matching bounds or better bounds.
-And these bounds match our intuition.
-Counterargument: We may one day prove all of these better lower bounds from P \neq NP.
+The table in Section 11.5 give many cases where we get either matching bounds or better bounds.
+Counterargument: We may one day prove all of these better lower bounds from $P \neq NP$.
 That is possible and has not been ruled out.